Beej126/BeejBlog/content/posts/2016-09-22-using-c-interactive-aka-csicsx-for-etl.md

 ## Load

-demonstrates leveraging [SQL Server&#8217;s Table-Valued-Parameter][3] functionality to <u>bulk upload rows</u> which are then conveniently manifested inside the receiving stored procedure as a standard sql rowset, ready for tpyical DML like joining to other tables, etc.
+demonstrates leveraging [SQL Server's Table-Valued-Parameter][3] functionality to <u>bulk upload rows</u> which are then conveniently manifested inside the receiving stored procedure as a standard sql rowset, ready for tpyical DML like joining to other tables, etc.

 &nbsp;